Hello NASM learners, and welcome to the PTPioneer FAQ page.

 Get your copy of the NASM CPT exam cheat sheet and our study plan.
 It helps immensely in studying for the exam.

-Let’s dive in and look at our study hub first, and see how you can get started with your studies to become a NASM certified Personal Trainer.
+Let’s dive in and look at our study hub first and see how you can start your studies to become a NASM certified Personal Trainer.

 NASM CPT Study Series